apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 ### 4) Camel Spring Boot

-Camel 4 is at the time of release, tested with the latest Spring Boot 3.1.2 release.
+We tested Camel 4 with Spring Boot 3.1.2, the latest release available.

 This release also comes with our first basic (and very limited) support for Spring Boot native (AOT compilation).
 See more in the [aot-basic](https://github.com/apache/camel-spring-boot-examples/tree/main/aot-basic) example.